How to Change Kawasaki KLR 650 Brake Pads

 Step 2.
 Remove the 12mm bolts that hold the caliper on the fork.
-This will allow you to lift the caliper away with the brake line still attached.
+This allows you to lift the caliper away with the brake line still attached.

 Step 3.
 Use a flathead screwdriver to push the pads in and compress the brake pistons.

 Step 4.
-Remove the two Allen screws you loosened in Step 1.
-This will enable you to lift out the brake pads.
+Remove the two Allen screws loosened in Step 1 to enable you to lift out the brake pads.
 If there's buildup on the pins, use a wire brush to clean them off a bit.

 Step 5.
 Position the inboard pad first, then push against it to line up the holes so you can send the Allen screws through.
 Then it's the same procedure for the outside pad, with the same C-shaped hook.
 Run the Allen screw through this outer pad as well and hand-tighten it.